KhagendraN/myBeats/README.md

 Pull requests, suggestions, and improvements are welcome!
 If you find bugs or have ideas for new features, feel free to open an issue or submit a PR.
+- Or just start with a ⭐ star :)

 ---